Gabriella439/haskell-nix/project0/README.md

 This Nix shell provides all necessary dependencies for your project and the Haskell toolchain *except for `cabal`*.
-For example, inside the Nix shell you will see that you are using a `ghc` provided by Nix:, regardless of whether or not you have a global `ghc` installed:
+For example, inside the Nix shell you will see that you are using a `ghc` provided by Nix, regardless of whether or not you have a global `ghc` installed:

 ```haskell